Pranav8206/Pranav-Mavle/README.md

 - 👋 Hi, I’m @Pranav8206
-- 👀 I’m interested in coding
+- 👀 I’m have interest in coding
-- 🌱 I’m currently learning conding
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me noway
 - 😄 Pronouns: he